-- 10.6.7.1 For aqueous samples report results in pg/L (parts-per-quadrillion). - 10.6.7.2 For samples containing greater than 1% solids (soils, sediments, filter cake, compost) report results in ng/kg based on the dry weight of the sample.
-Report the percent solids so that the result may be corrected. - 10.6.7.3 For tissues report results in ng/kg of wet tissue, not on the basis of the lipid content of the sample.
-Report the percent lipid content, so that the data user can calculate the concentration on a lipid basis if desired. - 10.6.7.4 Samples Report results for all peaks with S/N above 2.5 even if below the CRQL (See Exhibit C).
+- 1. Add sufficient Internal Standard to the original sample extract such that its concentration upon dilution is equal to the concentration of the Internal Standard in the original sample extract.
+Dilute the respiked sample extract in order to bring the high concentration compound(s) within calibration range.
+Do not exceed a 20x dilution.
+This reanalysis is not billable. - 2.
+Contact the TOPO if the sample extract will require a greater than 20x dilution. - 10.6.7 Results are reported to three significant figures, as appropriate for the CDDs/CDFs and labeled compounds found in all standards, blanks, QC samples, and samples. - 10.6.7.1 For aqueous samples, report results in pg/L (parts-per-quadrillion). - 10.6.7.2 For samples containing greater than one percent solids (soils, sediments, filter cake, compost) report results in ng/kg based on the dry weight of the sample.
+Report the Percent Solids so that the result may be corrected. - 10.6.7.3 For tissues, report results in ng/kg of wet tissue, not on the basis of the lipid content of the sample.
+Report the Percent Lipids content so that the data user can calculate the concentration on a lipid basis, if desired. - 10.6.7.4 Samples Report results for all peaks with S/N above 2.5, even if below the CRQL (See Exhibit C).